 All of the Schwalbe tires in our test selection are more challenging to install than the competition.
-This is especially true for the Knobby Nic which is the most difficult tire to install of the whole bunch.
+This is especially true for the Knobby Nic, which is the most difficult tire to install of the whole bunch.
 Getting it on the rim is simple and can be done completely by hand without the use of a tire lever.
 After that, however, there is nothing simple about seating the bead unless you have a high powered air compressor at your disposal.
 We were unable, and we think it might be impossible, to seat the bead of the Knobby Nic with a floor pump.
 Our homeowner air compressor didn't have the strength to do it either.
 We went so far as to burn a CO2 canister in an attempt to blast it full of air, to no avail.
 Eventually, we gave in and sheepishly made a trip to the bike shop to use their more powerful compressor, and that did the trick.
-Once seated, the tire holds air well, and, like most tires, only minor additions of air pressure are needed after it sits overnight or for a couple days.
+Once seated, the tire holds air well, and like most tires, only minor additions of air pressure were needed after it sat overnight or for a couple days.

-Schwalbe tires don't come cheap, and the Knobby Nic is one of tonly 2 tires in our test that retail for over $100.
-At $103, we find it hard to say that this is a good value.
+Schwalbe tires don't come cheap, and the Knobby Nic is one of the most expensive tires on the market.
+We find it hard to say that this is a good value.
 If you can justify the expense and this tire suits your riding style, then perhaps it could be a good value for you.
-For our money, we'd probably opt for something a little less expensive with a better cornering performance.
+For our money, we'd probably opt for something a little less expensive with better cornering performance.